-Grandmas, grandpas from travel ban states now welcome: U.S. cable
+Grandmas, grandpas from travel ban states now welcome -U.S. cable

 In another reversal, the State Department had originally interpreted the Supreme Court's June 26 ruling to exclude fiancés, saying they do not count as a close family relationship eligible for an exemption to the travel ban.
 Just before the 90-day travel ban was to take effect on June 29, the State Department said fiancés would be counted as close family.

 "These guys (consular officers) have had enough whiplash over the past six, seven months but they continue to fulfill their role, which is to process visa applications," said Stephen Pattison, a former State Department consular official now working as an immigration attorney.
-"The people who are really getting whiplash are the people in the Department who are responsible for formulating the policy, getting it approved and getting it sent out."
+"The people who are really getting whiplash are the people in the department who are responsible for formulating the policy, getting it approved and getting it sent out."

 A State Department official declined to comment on internal communications.